dl1ycf/CWKeyer/hexfiles/README.md

 When using HASAK, one should have a control window that sends MIDI commands to the KeyerShield configuring all sorts of things.
 When using the Winkey emulator, one normally relies on default initial settings.
+The problem is that different microphone setups require different initial settings.

-The problem now is when connecting a microphone.
 In most cases, either a dynamic microphone or an electret microphone is used.
 When using an electret microphone, one needs to activate a DC bias on the microphone input line.
 This can be either the tip or the ring of the TRS microphone connector, and the selection